Daniel-KM/Omeka-S-module-IiifServer/README.md

 Note: To keep old options from [Universal Viewer], upgrade it to version 3.4.3 before enabling of IiifServer.
 Else, simply set them in the config form.

-If you need to display big images (bigger than 1 to 10 MB according to your server), install the module [OpenLayersZoom], a module  that convert big images like maps and deep paintings, and any other images, into tiles in order to load and zoom them instantly.
+When you need to display big images (bigger than 10 to 50 MB according to your server), it is recommended to upload them as "Tile", so tiles will be automatically created (see below).

-Some options can be set:
-- Options for the IIIF server can be changed in the helpers "IiifCollection.php", "IiifManifest.php" and "IiifInfo.php" of the module, and via the events.
+Options for the IIIF server can be changed in the helpers "IiifCollection.php", "IiifManifest.php" and "IiifInfo.php" of the module, and via the events.

 See below the notes for more info.

-* Processing of images

-Images are transformed internally via the GD or the ImageMagick libraries.
-GD is generally a little quicker, but ImageMagick manages many more formats.
-An option allows to select the library to use according to your server and your documents.
-So at least one of the php libraries ("php-gd" and "php-imagick" on Debian) should be installed.

-* Display of big images

-If your images are big (more than 10 to 50 MB, according to your server and your public), it’s highly recommended to tile them with a module such [OpenLayersZoom].
-Then, tiles will be automatically displayed by Universal Viewer.

 * Using externally supplied IIIF manifest and images